 There are four Executive Committees of the Board of Directors.
-During Fiscal Year 2016 the Chairman of the Board of Directors was not a member of any of the Executive Committees.
+During Fiscal Year 2017 the Chairman of the Board of Directors was not a member of any of the Executive Committees.

-The members of the Executive Committees during Fiscal Year 2016 were as follows:
+The members of the Executive Committees during Fiscal Year 2017 were as follows:

-Audit Committee: Mr. Mazrui (Chairman), Mr. Alireza (resigned March 2016), Sh.
-Al Khalifa (appointed March 2016) and Mr. Al Ghurair.
+Audit Committee: Mr. Mazrui (Chairman), Sh.
+Al Khalifa and Mr. Al Ghurair.

 Module HC requires that at least one member of the Audit Committee must be a qualified and appropriately experienced accountant.
 None of the members of the Audit Committee is a qualified accountant.
-However, a majority of the members of the Audit Committee has significant experience in reviewing the financial statements of complex institutions other than Investcorp Bank, and the Board of Directors believes that the members of the Audit Committee are qualified to discharge the mandate of the Audit Committee.
+However, a majority of the members of the Audit Committee have significant experience in reviewing the financial statements of complex institutions other than Investcorp Bank, and the Board of Directors believes that the members of the Audit Committee are qualified to discharge the mandate of the Audit Committee.

-Corporate Governance Committee: Mr. Almoayyed (Chairman), Mr. Al Ghurair and Sh.
+Corporate Governance Committee: Mr. Almoayyed (Chairman), Dr. Al-Ebraheem (appointed September 28, 2016), Mr. Al Ghurair and Sh.
 Al Khalifa.

-Executive Committee for Administrative Policy: Mr. Al-Fardan (Chairman), Mr. Kanoo (until May 2016), Mr. Al-Turki and Mr. Al Zayani.
+Executive Committee for Administrative Policy: Mr. Al-Fardan (Chairman), Dr. Al-Ebraheem (appointed September 28, 2016), Mr. Al Muhairi (appointed September 28, 2016), Mr. Al-Saie (appointed September 28, 2016) and Mr. Al Zayani.

 Executive Committee for Investment Policy: Mr. Al Zayani (Chairman), H.E.
-Alardhi, Sh.
-Al Khalifa (resigned March 2016), Mr. Alireza (appointed March 2016), and Mr. Al Saie (appointed March 2016).
+Alardhi, Mr. Alireza, Mr. Al Muhairi (appointed September 28, 2016) and Mr. Al-Saie.

-MEETINGS OF THE EXECUTIVE COMMITTEES DURING FISCAL YEAR 2016
+MEETINGS OF THE EXECUTIVE COMMITTEES DURING FISCAL YEAR 2017